Wolfgang Strickling's Android Eclipse Page

-Do not finish the emergency file with a long
+Do not finish the emergency script with a long

 time exposure, as the regular list will be loaded after execution!

 Each line consists of a minimum of four rows, separated by a

 semicolon.
 The meaning of those entries are:

 - First row: The contact.

-Can be C1, C2, C3, C4 or Mid or MAX, relative to the calculated
+Can be C1, C2, C3, C4 or Mid or MAX, relative to the

 There is also the possibility to select absolute times,

 indicated by the letter "A".
 A-times are UTC, not local time!!

 For the emergency list or logging entries you may choose the

-from the moment when the list was loaded
+from the moment when the list has been loaded.

 - Second row: The time.
-For

-Do not enter local times!
+Do not enter local time zones!

 - Third row: The action.